EusebiuOprinoiu/dashboard-columns/readme.txt

 ## Changelog

 #### Version 1.1.1
-- Fixed a bug that was causing the onboarding message appear to all users
+- Fixed a bug that was causing the onboarding message to appear to all users

 #### Version 1.1.0
 - Minor code refactoring